 5. Is buying cryptocurrency investing or gambling?

-This can be a controversial topic, with string arguments for both sides.
+This can be a controversial topic, with strong arguments for both sides.
 We think the answer depends on why you bought the crypto in the first place.
 Unfortunately crypto is likely used as a gambling tool for most people.
 For these people crypto is bought purely for the hope their crypto will go up in price, rather than for the coin or technology itself (forgetting there are teams of developers behind each coin, constantly making improvements the coin’s software).
 Others buy due to FOMO or to chase quick gains, sucked in by exponential price rises or social media price predictions of Bitcoin going to $100,000 or Dogecoin going to $1.

 In a bull market it can be incredibly easy to make money this way, regardless of what crypto you buy and strategy you use.
 Unfortunately good times won’t last forever, and a lot of people will get hurt when the market turns around.
 There are over 15,000 cryptocurrencies, most of them worthless “shitcoins” which won’t survive the next bear market.